post-self/post-self.ink/content/extras/calls/marsh-anthology.md

 Submit by
 :   DMing on either of the above platforms or by emailing <marsh-anthology@makyo.ink>

+### Collaboration

+This is a collaborative anthology, following the pattern established by [The Furry Historical Fiction Society](https://fhfs.ink) and [*Clade*](https://clade.post-self.ink).
+As such, much of the discussion around the project will take place on Telegram and Discord, and organization will take place via Google Sheets.
+In the latter case, we are happy to help manage your information in the sheet if you do not have a Google account, but communication via one of the two chat outlets is required.

+The general outline of steps is as follows:

+1. Application and description — you will pick a topic for your story and fill in your information on the sheet.
+2. Writing — write your draft, keeping the other writers up to date on your progress via the chat and the sheet.
+3. Editing and reading — edit your story, ask for beta reads, get an editing pass from others, and so on.
+4. Typesetting — an order for the stories will be chosen and they will be typeset into a PDF for the paperback.
+5. Round-robin editing — once all stories are typeset, you will help do line- and copy-editing for the stories before and after your own on the final print PDF.
+6. Publication and marketing — help boost the visibility of the anthology on your socials!

+More information is available on request, and you can always feel free to ask questions of Madison.

 [^1]: The Kickstarter left a larger pool of money, which will be split evenly among authors.